nonk123/sanity/README.md

 - Process SCSS to CSS using [grass](https://github.com/connorskees/grass).
 - Render Jinja2 templates with [minijinja](https://github.com/mitsuhiko/minijinja).
 - Files prefixed with `_` are excluded from SCSS/Jinja2 rendering.
-(Useful for a "base" HTML template you don't want rendered, only `{% extend %}`ed.)
+(Useful for a "base" HTML template you don't want rendered, only extended.)
 - Leave other files alone and copy them as-is.

 ## Usage